neokyuubi/DattingApp-Angular-DotNet/README.md

    - `DOCKERHUB_TOKEN` - Your Docker Hub access token
    - `RENDER_DEPLOY_HOOK` - Your Render deploy hook URL (optional)

+## 🤝 Contributing

+This repository is open for cloning and testing.
+If you want to contribute:

+1. **Fork the repository** (you cannot push directly to this repo)
+2. Make your changes in your fork
+3. Create a Pull Request if you want to contribute back
+4. See [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed instructions

+**Note:** If you fork this repo, update the GitHub Actions workflow to use your own Docker Hub account (see CONTRIBUTING.md).

 ## 🔒 Security Notes

 - ⚠️ **Never commit `.env` file to git!** (It's already in `.gitignore`)
 - ✅ The `.env.example` file is safe to commit (it's a template)
 - 🔑 Rotate your secrets if they were ever exposed in git history
+- 🔐 **Repository Protection:** Only the owner can push to this repository.
+Forks cannot push to the original repo.

 ## 📝 Environment Variables Reference